akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 Then he decisively proclaimed before the court:

-“My son, Lord Godfrey, shall marry the daughter of Harold Red-Wolf.”
+“My son, Godfrey, shall marry the daughter of Harold Red-Wolf.”

 ![Goose Emblem](Goose_Bride-goosemark-cut_small.png)

 ## A Courtship No One Expected

-Prince Godfrey obeyed his father.
+Godfrey obeyed his father.

 At first he visited Harold’s cottage only to honour the king’s command.